Last Updated on September 29, 2022 by Dave Schoenbeck

 - Educate your employees.
 Some phishing scams can look incredibly convincing.
-Educate your employees on how to avoid falling for email scams and to avoid downloading suspicious files.
-Have a plan in place to contain a virus if one is downloaded accidentally.
+Educate your employees on how to avoid falling for email scams and avoid downloading suspicious files.
+Have a plan to contain a virus if one is downloaded accidentally.
 When in doubt, ask an IT expert before clicking a link.

 Cybersecurity threats for small businesses are just one of the hazards you’ll encounter while operating your own business.
 If you need help navigating the leadership landscape, a business coach can help.
 Sign up for my email list and stay up to date on all of my top tips for business leaders.

 - Why It’s Important to Know About Your Break-even Point in Sales - September 29, 2022

 - Helpful Quotes on How to Stay Positive in a Negative World - September 22, 2022